 If washing alone doesn't work, the DWR water-repellent treatment may need rejuvenating or replenishing.

 Shower in your Gabba.
-Yep, that's right; if you've been out for a wet ride and need your Gabba the next day, take it in the shower with you to rinse off road grime and sweat (just use water, not shampoo), then hang up to dry.
-This stops a build up of dirt on/in the garment, meaning it will work better for longer.
+Yep, that's right!
+If you've been out for a wet ride and need your Gabba the next day, take it in the shower with you to rinse off road grime and sweat (just use water, not shampoo), then hang it up to dry.
+This will stop the build up of dirt on/in the garment, meaning it will work better for longer.

-You can rejuvenate the DWR finish by cleaning and air drying your garment until it's just damp, then putting it in the tumble dryer at a low heat for about 20 minutes, or by ironing under low heat using a towel between the iron and garment – be very careful not to melt the synthetic fibres.
+You can rejuvenate the DWR finish by cleaning and air drying your garment until it's just damp, then putting it in the tumble dryer at a low heat for about 20 minutes.
+Alternatively you can iron it under low heat using a towel between the iron and garment, but be very careful not to melt the synthetic fibres.
 This will reactivate the water resistant properties of the treatment.
 This trick will only work once or twice and when it stops working you will need to consider re-proofing your garment.
 If in any doubt at all, don't do this!
 Any damage caused by heat will void your warranty.

 For best results, remove all non-washable parts and clean the garment using Nikwax Tech Wash.
 There's no need to dry items before waterproofing.

-Find a well ventilated area, protect any working surface and lay clean, wet garment flat with fastenings done up or hang on a hanger.
+Find a well ventilated area, protect any working surface and lay the clean, wet garment flat with fastenings done up or hang it on a hanger.

-Hold Nikwax SoftShell Proof Spray-On bottle 15cm / 6-inches away from garment.
-Spray evenly to outside of fabric and check carefully to ensure no areas have been missed.
+Hold the Nikwax SoftShell Proof Spray-On bottle 15cm / 6-inches away from garment.
+Spray evenly to the outside of the fabric and check carefully to ensure that no areas have been missed.

 Following this, your Castelli garment should be back to its best, so you'll have no excuse not to get out on your bike in the rain!

-We recommend Nikwax TX-Direct Spray On finishes for most pieces rather than wash-in finishes to give the best results (a lot of our Windstopper fabrics use a fleece lining if you use a wash-in you will proof the lining which isn't optimal).
-You can however be use Nikwax TX-Direct Wash In on the Gabba and Perfetto Range and on eVent and GoreTex Jackets.
+We recommend Nikwax TX-Direct Spray On finishes for most pieces rather than wash-in finishes to give the best results (a lot of our Windstopper fabrics use a fleece lining; if you use a wash-in you will proof the lining, which isn't optimal).
+You can however use Nikwax TX-Direct Wash In on the Gabba and Perfetto Range and on eVent and Gore-Tex Jackets.

-To get grease out of a your Gabba (or other soft shell garment), dampen the stain with warm water and rub in a little gentle dish-washing liquid (but not too much!
-We use fairy here too).
-You can then wash the jersey in warm water with non-bio liquid.
+To get grease out of a your Gabba (or other soft shell garment), dampen the stain with warm water and rub in a little gentle washing up liquid (but not too much!
+We use Fairy here too).
+You can then wash the jersey in warm water with non bio liquid.

-If the stain persists, sponge it delicately with a cotton wool ball dampened with the merest hint of mineral spirits (white spirit), but don't let this soak in.
+If the stain persists, sponge it delicately with a cotton wool ball, dampened with the merest hint of mineral spirit (white spirit), but don't let this soak in.

 Once the stain has been removed, rinse off any excess and wash.
 We only recommend this approach on colourfast dyed fabric (single colour soft shell), we do not recommend this on printed jerseys such as team kit.